 As we run experiments and uncover new failure modes, we should keep track of our discoveries and our fixes.
 This is how we track incremental reliability improvements over time and see how our systems are becoming more reliable as a result of our reliability initiative.
 Once we’ve completed an experiment and fixed the failure mode, we can automate our chaos experiments as part of our CI/CD pipeline to continuously check for regressions.

 With Gremlin, you can continuously validate the reliability of your systems and services against these and other categories of failure.
 Gremlin makes it easy to design and run experiments on your systems, schedule attacks for continuous validation, and integrate with your CI/CD platform.
 Gremlin includes a full suite of Scenarios for testing resilience to common failure modes including dependency failures, auto-scaling failures, host failures, DNS outages, and region evacuation.
-You can get started by signing up for a free account.
+You can get started by requesting a free trial.

 Reliability is the capability of a system to remain available over a period of time.

 Failure modes are the ways in which a system can fail.